jlogan-usgs/dem-differencing/README.md

 - `SpatiallyCorrelatedRandomErrorAnalysis*` functions:  Functions to help create spatial semivariogram to help estimate spatially correlated random error.
     - `SpatiallyCorrelatedRandomErrorAnalysis_DataPrep`: Prepare data to create spatial semivariogram to help estimate spatially correlated random error.
 Required before other `SpatiallyCorrelatedRandomErrorAnalysis*` functions are run.
     - `SpatiallyCorrelatedRandomErrorAnalysis_CreateSemivariogram`: Create spatial semivariogram to help determine approximate `range` size for subsequent semivariograms.
-    - `SpatiallyCorrelatedRandomErrorAnalysis_SphericalModel`: Create spatial semivariogram using spherical model to help estimate spatially correlated random error.
+    - `SpatiallyCorrelatedRandomErrorAnalysis_OptimizedModel`: Create spatial semivariogram using autofit to find the optimized model type to minimize RMS and find optimized range size.
-    - `SpatiallyCorrelatedRandomErrorAnalysis_OptimizedModel`: Create spatial semivariogram using an autofit model to minimize RMS and find optimized range size.
+    - `SpatiallyCorrelatedRandomErrorAnalysis_FitSphericalModel`: Create spatial semivariogram using spherical model and find best range and sill values.

 ### A typical workflow would be as follows: